|

 even innocent suffering glorifies God, for it leads us to

-persevere in obedience despite all the opposition
+persevere in love despite all the opposition

 the world can inflict on us.